gravitee-io/gravitee-kubernetes-operator/docs/guides/deploy-crd-with-helm/README.md

 # Deploy Gravitee Kubernetes Operator Resources using Helm

-The purpose of this guide is to give you an over idea of how to use [Helm](https://helm.sh/docs/) templates capabilities to reuse properties across you Gravitee Kubernetes Operator resources.
+The purpose of this guide is to give you an overview of how to use [Helm](https://helm.sh/docs/) templates capabilities to reuse properties across you Gravitee Kubernetes Operator resources.

 ## Disclaimer